Maro Itoje: England

-Itoje was again instrumental in England's defence of the Six Nations title in 2017, this time starting all five games as a blindside flanker rather than his more usual second row.
+Itoje was again instrumental in England's defence of the Six Nations trophy in 2017, this time starting all five games as a blindside flanker rather than his more usual second row.
+They retained the title however missed out on a consecutive grand slam with defeat in the last game away to Ireland which also brought an end to a record equalling eighteen successive victories.
+The following year saw Itoje score his first international try in a defeat against South Africa at Ellis Park Stadium during the opening test of their 2018 tour of South Africa.